Restore Humanity (RH) Scholars Program

 Juma moved into our JCO Children's Home in January of 2012.
 He has always been hard-working and a natural leader.
 As one of the older kids at the JCO he always set a good example for his younger siblings by being diligent in his studies but also by being available to help tutor others with theirs.
 If somebody’s homework was due soon or a test was coming up then Juma was in high demand for a little extra help.
 More than any other child that has lived in our home, Juma seems particularly motivated to use his talents and abilities to benefit others.

 Juma graduated from secondary school in December of 2016 and has ambitions to one day both design and build airplanes, and possibly spacecraft, as an aeronautical engineer.
-We believe he is an outstanding candidate for a RH Scholarship to come to America and study at the University of Arkansas.
-We believe he would absolutely thrive here, both culturally and academically.
-Unfortunately, Juma isn’t officially a RH Scholar just yet, as funding for his scholarship is still pending…
+In January 2018 he began his studies at the Northwest Arkansas Community College and is set to transfer to the University of Arkansas in 2020.